-When dealing with foreign documents (e.g., the Tantric and Buddhist texts, or the Mithraic Ritual) we have not referred to modern translations of these works, but instead have returned to sources closer to those texts that the UR Group used when preparing their own translations.
+When dealing with foreign documents (e.g., the Tantric and Buddhist texts. or the Mithraic Ritual) we have not referred to modern translations of these works, but instead have returned to sources closer to those texts that the UR Group used when preparing their own translations.

 We have introduced some clarifications to aid the modern reader.
-Translations are given for most of the Latin words and phrases, and we have also provided transliterations of ancient Greek terms when this serves to illuminate the author's message (notably in the essay "Knowledge of the Symbol" by -Pietro Negri").
+Translations are given for most of the Latin words and phrases, and we have also provided transliterations of ancient Greek terms when this serves to illuminate the author's message (notably in the essay "Knowledge of the Symbol" by "Pietro Negri").

-The footnotes throughout the book are either from the author of a given essav or. when indicated, by the UR Group as a whole (although, as Renato X Editor's Note as "Editor's notes."
+The footnotes throughout the book are either from the author of a given essay or, when indicated, by the UR Group as a whole (although, as Renato x Editor's Note

+Del Ponte points out in his preface, these notes were most likely written by Evola).
+We have provided some additional footnotes, which are always indicated as "Editor's notes."
 The precedent for some of these notes comes from the German edition of Introduction to Magic, edited and translated by Dr. H. T. Hansen, to whom we are indebted for allowing us to draw from his work.
 A grateful acknowledgment is also given to Joscelyn Godwin, who made an immense amount of contributions toward revising and refining the English translation of Introduction to Magic.
 The degree to which this edition reflects the subtleties of meaning originally invested into the material by the UR Group is largely due to his input.